cewing/codefellows_f2_python/source/session06.rst

 Even simpler:

-Objects are data and the functions that act on them in one place.
+"Objects are data and the functions that act on them in one place."

 This is the core of "encapsulation"